AndreRB1/AndreRB1/README.md

 - 👋 Hi, I’m André
 - 👀 I’m interested in: Come to your own conclusions
 - 🌱 I’m currently learning: Programming
-- 💞️ I’m looking to collaborate on: I prefer solitude
+- 💞️ I’m looking to collaborate on: I prefer to work alone
-- 📫 How to reach me: Hardly possible
+- 📫 How to reach me: Difficult
 - ⚡ Fun fact: I'm using GitHub

 <!---